AI-READI/pyfairdatatools/docs/modules/validate.md

 | ------ | ------------- | -------- | ------------------------------------------ |
 | Object | {}            | yes      | Data object following the required schemas |

-More information about the required data can be found in the [study_description](https://github.com/AI-READI/high-level-dataset-structure/blob/specifications/main/v1.0.0/schemas/dataset_description.schema.json) schema.
+More information about the required data can be found in the [study_description](https://github.com/AI-READI/cds-specification/tree/main/docs/schemas/study_description.schema.json) schema.

-You can the hosted validator [here](https://www.jsonschemavalidator.net/s/cmkkqm9P) if you want a better understanding or visualization of the schema for the input.
+You can host the validator [here](https://www.jsonschemavalidator.net/s/pfpR4Klf) if you want a better understanding or visualization of the schema for the input.

 #### Returns